 Activate, suspend, or revoke a card

-Last updated: March 22, 2023
+Last updated: March 12, 2025

-The card’s status determines whether any restrictions are placed on it:
+A card’s status determines whether any restrictions are placed on it:

 The following cards must be activated before the cardholder can perform transactions:

-- newly created physical cards
+- Newly created physical cards

-- virtual cards created using the API with
+- Virtual cards created using the API with

 "activate_card": false

-- Go to the Card Issuing > Cards screen.
+- Go to Issuing > Cards.

 - Select the card you want to activate.